10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 *   Ensure all static assets have cache busters in the form of either a version or fingerprint in the filename or unique query string in the URL.
 This needs to be implemented along with a cache-control header max-age of at least 1 month but optimally 1 year.
 *   A CDN is highly recommended, most popular CDN’s may offer page caching, browser caching and image optimizations.
-*   [Page caching](https://10up.github.io/Engineering-Best-Practices/php/#page-caching) should be set up, a lot of common hosting companies including WP Engine and WordPress VIP offer full page caching.
+*   [Page caching](https://Kanopi.github.io/Engineering-Best-Practices/php/#page-caching) should be set up, a lot of common hosting companies including WP Engine and WordPress VIP offer full page caching.
-*   [Object caching](https://10up.github.io/Engineering-Best-Practices/php/#the-object-cache) should be leveraged where applicable on the server.
+*   [Object caching](https://Kanopi.github.io/Engineering-Best-Practices/php/#the-object-cache) should be leveraged where applicable on the server.
 *   All projects should have a [manifest file](https://web.dev/add-manifest/) to download static assets that will be rarely updated.
-The [manifest.json is included in 10ups WP Scaffold](https://github.com/10up/wp-scaffold/blob/trunk/themes/10up-theme/manifest.json) and will require custom configuration.
+The [manifest.json is included in Kanopis WP Scaffold](https://github.com/Kanopi/wp-scaffold/blob/trunk/themes/Kanopi-theme/manifest.json) and will require custom configuration.

 ### Images and Media